 Each year, the cover image gets a refresh; featured for 2020 is The Temptation of Thomas Aquinas by Velazquez.

 The meat of this planner, and what you’ll be using most often, is the calendar section with both monthly and weekly views.
 There’s ample room in both views for appointments, assignments and notes.

 And now for my favorite part: the weekly view.
 I not only have lots of space for scheduling, but I can see the saint for each day (both new and traditional) and read a brief but inspiring saint bio.
 There are also symbols throughout to mark obligatory fasts and/or abstinence (see circled fish).

 Besides functioning as a regular daily planner, you could also use the Saints Calendar as an academic planner for one person.

 2020 Homeschooling Lesson Planner

-There are a lot of planners out there for homeschooling mothers, but they fail to address two very common problems: burnout and discouragement.
+There are a lot of planners out there for homeschooling mothers, but they fail to address two very common problems in the daily grind: burnout and discouragement.
 Written goals are great, but what happens when you get behind or hit a roadblock?
-The brunt of homeschooling tend to fall on the mother.
+The brunt of homeschooling tends to fall on the mother.
 Whether it’s a steaming cup of coffee and a devotional book early in the morning, or daily words of encouragement, being recharged and refreshed are crucial.